KyberKernel/cyber-course-portfolio/unit-1-presecurity/Bash Scripting for Beginners/ReadMe.md

 - The basic syntax of shell scripting.

-- How to see a system's scheduled scripts.
+- How to use variables and accept user input

-- How to automate scripts by scheduling via cron jobs.
+- How to use conditional statements and loops

 The best way to learn is by practicing.
 I highly encourage you to follow along here [kyberkernel parrot ](https://github.com/KyberKernel/cyber-course-portfolio/tree/main/unit-1-presecurity/Parrot%20OS%20Live%20USB%20With%20Encrypted%20Persistence%2C%20and%20Nuke%20Password).
 You can access a running Linux shell within minutes.